-These DIY pathway stones are painted with glow in the dark paint.
-So, it will vary depending on the type of paint you get.
-After using the paint, the glow in the dark rocks will absorb the sun’s rays throughout the day.
-The amount of glow they have will depend on how much sun you’ve had that day and how strong the sun was.
+It will vary depending on the type of paint you get.
+If you are looking for the best glow in the dark paint for rocks then check this out.
+After using the paint, the glow in the dark rocks will absorb the sun's rays throughout the day.
+The amount of glow they have will depend on how much sun you've had that day and how strong the sun was.
 You should get 10 to 12 hours of glow on a good sunny day.
 But, you may see some variation.

 How do glow in the dark rocks work?